tenox7/wfm/README.md

 Flag `-acm_addr=:80` is used for Auto Cert Manager to obtain the cert and then redirect to port 443/https. `-acm_dir=/.certs` is where the certificate and key are stored.
 This directory is inside chroot jail.
+You may want to use `--prefix` inside chroot to hide it.

 The `-acm_host=` is a repeated flag that adds specific host to a whitelist.
 ACM will only obtain certificates for whitelisted hosts.
 If your WFM site has multiple names in DNS you need to add them to the whitelist.